 These resources offer a wide range of networking-related information.
 You can find groups based on interest area, alumni working in your desired field, calendars of local events, and more.

 Of course, there's also LinkedIn.
 Here's a Career Services tutorial on using the site's "Find Alumni" tool to network with former iSchool students.
+For tips on how to land interviews using LinkedIn, check out this video by John Marty.

 Explore Professional Organizations